 Steven 'Bajo' O'Donnell

-is an Australia television presenter, twitch streamer, actor, writer and video game critic.
+is an Australian television presenter, twitch streamer, actor, writer and video game critic.

 Steven's other interests lie in improvisational comedy, technology, video games, science fiction, and writing about himself in the 3rd person.
 Steven really enjoys that.
 Steven is great.

 Steven grew up in Queensland, and moved to Sydney in 2001 to pursue a career in film and television.
 One might say he followed his dream!
 Others might say he found university really hard and this was a romantic way to avoid real world responsibility at the time.